zuren/dojos/mld-klean-architecture/README.md

     2. Search "Spek"
     3. Install
     4. Restart IntelliJ
-6. Make sure "View > Tool buttons" is enabled
+6. Open "src > test > kotlin" in the left hand project navigator
-7. Find the Gradle toolbar on the right hand side
+7. Right click "io.continuousfeedback.core.test"
-8. Run the Gradle task "Verification > test"
+8. and "Run 'Specs in io.continu..'"
 9. If you get a non-zero number of passing tests, you're good to go!
 Hurray!